Surbhiy27/Credit-EDA-Assignment/README.md

 \## 📌 Introduction

-This assignment focuses on applying \*\*Exploratory Data Analysis (EDA)\*\* in a real-world business scenario.
-Along with practicing EDA techniques, it introduces concepts of \*\*risk analytics in banking and financial services\*\*.
+This assignment focuses on applying Exploratory Data Analysis (EDA) in a real-world business scenario.
+Along with practicing EDA techniques, it introduces concepts of \*\*risk analytics in banking and financial services.
 The objective is to understand how data can help minimise the risk of financial loss while lending money to customers.